1201 S. State Street,

 Financial Aid Guide for Michigan College of Optometry Students

-Below you will find the most common financial aid options for a student going through the College of Optometry program.
-If you have specific questions about your financial aid that are not addressed below, please contact Melanie Mulder at the email or telephone number provided at the bottom of this page.
+Below you will find the most common financial aid options for a student going through the Michigan College of Optometry.
+If you have specific questions about your financial aid that are not addressed below, please contact Melanie Mulder at the email address provided at the bottom of this page.

 Complete the FAFSA (preferably by April 1st) to be eligible for the Federal Unsubsidized Loan for an amount of up to $20,500 for the academic year.
 The unsubsidized loan interest rate for graduate/professional students is currently 7.05% fixed for 2023-24.

 in addition to the $20,500 unsubsidized loan listed above, each student eligible to file a FAFSA will be offered an additional $20,000 to $26,667 in Direct Unsubsidized Health Professions Loan.
 The amount that you will be offered depends on whether you are required to attend in the summer semester each year.
 The Direct Unsubsidized Health Professions Loan interest rate for graduate/professional students will be the same as the unsubsidized loan rate, which is currently 7.05% fixed for 2023-24.

 HEALTH PROFESSIONS LOAN